-As exciting as it cloud sounds, all is not hunky-dory here.
-There are some challenges with relying and using cloud as an infrastructure as well.
-Let’s take a look at some of the primary concerns using the cloud.
+As exciting as the cloud sounds, all is not hunky-dory here.
+There are some challenges with relying on and using the cloud as infrastructure as well.
+Let’s take a look at some of the primary concerns while using the cloud.

-Challenge #1.
-With everything available on demand to any user, security is a primary issue for the businesses as currently there is still a lot of discussion and research going on in the industry to set up security standards.
-User privacy protection, security standards on cloud, security of applications running within the cloud, security testing techniques are some of the primary issues that need to be addressed in the cloud infrastructure.
+Challenge #1) With everything available on-demand to any user, security is a primary issue for the businesses as currently there is still a lot of discussion and research going on in the industry to set up security standards.
+User privacy protection, security standards on the cloud, the security of applications running in the cloud, Security Testing techniques are some of the primary issues that need to be addressed in the cloud infrastructure.

-Challenge #2.
-Another big challenge is the performance of an application in a cloud: specifically in private clouds.
-It will be shared across many users and hence could lead to delays.
-Also in case of some maintenance or outage related activities, the bandwidth may seem insufficient.
+Challenge #2) Another big challenge is the performance of an application in a cloud, specifically in private clouds.
+It will be shared across many users and hence could lead to delays as well.
+Also in case of some maintenance or outage-related activities, the bandwidth may seem to be insufficient.

-Challenge #4.
-Another commonly faced challenge is with respect to integration testing whereby the testers test the network, database, servers, etc. In such situations the tester will not have control on the underlying environment.
+Challenge #4) Another commonly faced challenge is with respect to integration testing whereby the testers test the network, database, servers, etc. In such situations, the tester will not have control over the underlying environment.
 Secondly, the challenge is doubled when there has to be an interaction between these components because the tester will have to anticipate risks like crashes, network breakdown or servers going kaput.

-Cloud computing has today become one of those “big bangs” in the industry.
-Most organizations are now leaning to adopting the cloud because of its flexibility, scalability and reduced costs.
+Today, Cloud Computing has become one of those “big bangs” in the industry.
+Most organizations are now leaning towards adopting the cloud because of its flexibility, scalability and reduced costs.

-Evidently, cloud is here to stay for a long time and cloud testing has a bright future as well. 🙂
+Evidently, a cloud is here to stay for a long time and cloud testing has a bright future as well. 🙂

 About the author: This is a guest article by Sneha Nadig.
 She is working as a Test lead with over 7 years of experience in manual and automation testing projects.